PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:58:25
+Last updated: 2024-04-02 15:59:28
-Random Quote: No one has ever become poor by giving. - Anne Frank
+Random Quote: For everything that lives is holy, life delights in life. - William Blake